-Why chatbots are important for business
+Why are chatbots important for a business?

 Let’s highlight some of the advantages that chatbots offer businesses going by findings in the State of Chatbots report of 2018.

-Benefits of a chatbot
+Benefits of a Chatbot

 - Successful lead generation, qualification, and nurturing.
 Chatbots receive consumer information that enables them to send personalized messages to customers at various stages of the sales funnel.
-Bots can ask relevant questions, persuade the prospect, and, in turn, generate a lead for a brand.
+Bots can ask relevant questions, persuade the prospect, in turn, generate a lead for a brand.
 Moreover, bots can help businesses to find out unqualified leads via key performance indicators (timeline, relevancy, resources, budget, etc.); thus, barring businesses from dealing with time-consuming leads.

 How does a chatbot work?